 ‘What about Purgatory?’

-In this section we’re going to consider the Catholic doctrine of “purgatory,” which is an unbiblical doctrine, but there are elements of it that relate to the biblical doctrine of the Judgment Seat of Christ.
-So this is a springboard into the next section, which covers the Judgment Seat.
+In this section we’re going to consider the Catholic doctrine of “purgatory,” which is an unbiblical doctrine in some ways, but there are elements of it that actually relate to the biblical doctrine of the Judgment Seat of Christ.
+So this section is a springboard into the next section, which covers the Judgment Seat.

 Whereas post-mortem evangelization and inclusivism concern the unevangelized after death, purgatory concerns the evangelized after decease; in particular those who die with unconfessed sins.
 This would naturally include “backslidden” Christians—people who were at one time legitimately born-again spiritually, but for some reason settled into a lifestyle of carnality or ignorance of God.
-I’m not talking about someone who has fallen away because there’s a difference between a believer who’s backslidden and someone who’s fallen away.
+This is different from someone who has fallen away because there’s a difference between a believer who’s backslidden and an incorrigible rebel who’s fallen away.
 The latter are no longer in the faith (see Hebrews 6:4-8).

 Purgatory is an official teaching of Catholicism.
-It concerns the purification of persons after death and before their resurrection unto eternal life.
+It concerns the purification of persons after death and before their bodily resurrection unto eternal life.
 These people, according to Catholics, must be purged of their sins, hence the term “purgatory.”
 There are a lot of myths amongst Protestants concerning the Catholic concept of purgatory, myths that I myself believed until I did a little research to discover what Catholics themselves say they believe on the subject.
-For instance, many Protestants think that purgatory is an actual place in the spiritual realm and that it takes time for people to be purged of their sins.
-Yet, Catholic James Akin informs that Catholicism does not insist that these notions are necessarily true.
+For instance, many Protestants think that purgatory is an actual place in the spiritual realm and that it takes a long period of time for people to be purged of their sins.
+Yet, Catholic James Akin in his article How to Explain Purgatory to Protestants informs that Catholicism does not insist that these notions are necessarily true.
 Akin stresses that there are three points that his sect insists on regarding purgatory:

 - that there is a purification of sins after decease for qualifying believers,